isomerpages/moe-greendalesec/_co-curricular-activities/Sports & Games/Fencing.md

 </div>
 <p>The Greendale Fencing Team comprises energetic and dedicated students
 from all levels committed to honing their fencing craft.
-A typical training session involves an hour of warm-up exercises that focuses on foot work and blade work before fencers pit their skills against one another during the final hour.
+A typical training session involves an hour of warm-up exercises that focus on foot work and blade work before fencers pit their skills against one another during the final hour.
 With the support and direction provided by their coaches and encouragement from their teammates, Greendale fencers have brought the following laurels to the school:</p>
 <p><u>2025</u>
 </p>
 <p>National School Games B Division Boys 2<sup>nd</sup> Placing</p>